Take Me to Your Heaven (song)

-"Take Me to Your Heaven" is a song recorded by Swedish singer Charlotte Nilsson, with music composed by Lars Diedricson and English lyrics by Marcos Ubeda.
+"Take Me to Your Heaven" is a song by Swedish singer Charlotte Nilsson, with music composed by Lars Diedricson and English lyrics by Marcos Ubeda.
 It in the Eurovision Song Contest 1999 held in Jerusalem, winning the contest, having previously won 's Melodifestivalen as "Tusen och en natt" (/sv/; "A thousand and one night") with Swedish lyrics by Gert Lengstrand.

-On 24 April 1999, the Swedish-language version entered radio chart Svensktoppen as number-one and spent eight consecutive weeks on the top spot, remaining on the chart until 4 September 1999.
-The English-language version was internationally released as a single on 21 June 1999, produced by Mikael Wendt.
-At the singles charts, it peaked at number 2 in Sweden, number 5 in Flemish Belgium, number 10 in Norway, number 20 in the United Kingdom, and number 23 in the Netherlands.
+The English-language version was internationally released as a single on 7 June 1999, produced by Mikael Wendt.
+At the singles charts, it peaked at number two in Sweden, number five in Flanders, number 10 in Norway, and number 20 in the United Kingdom.

 Background

 Conception

 "Tusen och en natt" was composed by Lars Diedricson with Swedish lyrics by Gert Lengstrand, and recorded by Charlotte Nilsson.

 In addition to the original Swedish-language version, she also recorded an English-language version of the song, "Take Me to Your Heaven", with the lyrics written by Marcos Ubeda.
 The song is an up-beat song about love, with the singer asking her lover to take her to heaven by loving her.
 The music video is set in the wintertime with Charlotte walking in the snow.